-· · · · · · · · · · · · · · · · · · · Information advice and guidance (IAG) Services available to learners to enable them to consider further learning opportunities, progression and career choices.
+Information advice and guidance (IAG) Services available to learners to enable them to consider further learning opportunities, progression and career choices.
 Initial Liability Point When a learner undertakes a qualification funded with an Advanced Learner Loan, the point at which a provider can confirm that the learner has started learning, and the point at which the learner becomes liable for their loan.
 Learner file A collection of documents and information brought together to form a single point of reference relating to the learning that is taking.
 This provides the evidence to prove that the learner, for whom loans payments have been made by the SLC, exists and is undertaking the learning aim that the loan is funding.
 Learning aim reference number The unique eight-digit code used to identify a specific learning aim.
 Learning Provider Portal A service managed by the Student Loans Company(SLC) for providers to obtain and input information for loans- funded learners.
 Loans Bursary Fund A fund to provide learner and learning support-type assistance to learners who are funding their learning through an Advanced Learner Loan.
 It also provides area- cost uplifts to eligible providers.
-Loans Facility The SFA issues loans facilities agreements to eligible providers.
+Loans Facility The ESFA issues loans facilities agreements to eligible providers.
 This facility agreement enables providers to offer loan-funded provision to individuals, and to receive payments from the Student Loans Company (SLC) on behalf of individuals.
+Performance- management Performance- management points are used to review individual provider performance.
+At the performance-management points we can increase and/or decrease your loans facility and/or loans bursary fund values in line with your performance and the rules set out in this document.
 Personal Learning Record (PLR) A database which allows individual learners access to their past and current achievement records.
 These can be shared with schools, colleges, further education training providers, universities or employers.
 Learning planned end date The date entered onto the Individualised Learner Record (ILR) when the learner is expected to complete their learning.